moria-ai-labs/moria-ai-labs.github.io/about_us.md

 - **[Teammate 2]** — UX/UI Designer
 - **[Teammate 3]** — QA & Documentation

-*(Add or remove team members as needed.)*

 ### Why This Project?

-We started this project because we saw a need for [state the problem your project addresses].
+We started this project because we saw a need for a more fluid dialogue between data consumers and producers beyond just data quality.
 Our goal is to create something that is open, accessible, and valuable for the community.

 ### Get in Touch